 To learn more about monitors and ensure you’re getting the model most suited for your personal preference, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.

-While the Gigabyte Aorus FV43U has its disadvantages, it’s the best option available if you’re looking for an LED-backlit 43″ 4K 144Hz gaming display.
+While the Gigabyte Aorus FV43U has its disadvantages, it’s one of the best options available if you’re looking for an LED-backlit 43″ 4K 144Hz gaming display.

 Due to its BGR subpixel layout, gray on black background text issue and narrow viewing angles, it’s not recommended for office-related or color-critical use.